d-morrison/IntroStatActivities/_book/04-L04-EDA-two-quantitative-wrapup.md

 \vspace{0.5in}

-13. Notice that the slope of the line between bill depth and flipper length for each species is positive while the slope for the line not accounting for species is negative.
-What phenomena does this show?
+13. Notice that the slope of the line between bill depth and body mass for each species is positive while the slope for the line not accounting for species is negative.
+What phenomena is this an example of?

 \vspace{0.2in}